igormatyushkin014/Fragmentor/README.md

 ## At a Glance

 `Fragmentor` is a fragment-based navigation manager for Android.
+It solves common issues related to navigation between fragments.

 ## How to Get Started